Data Query Language (DQL)

 • descending - sort the result according to decreasing measurement date

-The sback parameter is taken into account when retrieving the last measurements of the group.
+The sback parameter is taken into account when retrieving the last group measurements.
 If it is not specified, data recorded up to one hour earlier are taken into account.
 This parameter allows you to discard data from sources that have not sent data recently (e.g., they stopped working, but there is historical data that should not be presented in the report).

 Definition of time points {d1, d2}: